 Sara K. Harris

-Sara advises clients on a wide variety of labor and employment matters.
-She regularly defends employers in discrimination and wrongful termination lawsuits, government investigations, and wage and hour matters.
+Sara advises clients on a wide variety regulatory compliance matters, focusing in particular on employment matters that arise in the healthcare industry.
+Sara also regularly defends companies in discrimination and wrongful termination lawsuits, government investigations, and healthcare litigation.
 In her advisory role, Sara counsels clients on employee policies, covenants not to compete, collective bargaining issues, and other matters affecting the employer-employee relationship.
-Her areas of interest include executive and physician employment agreements, labor union disputes, and internal investigations.

-Sara’s clients benefit from her experience in a number of practice areas—including labor & employment, healthcare, and commercial litigation—and particularly from her ability to generate pragmatic but creative solutions to problems by drawing on the unique skills these practice areas often require.
-Her clients include hospital systems, healthcare companies, financial institutions, manufacturers, and insurance companies.
+Sara’s clients benefit from her multi-disciplinary experience as an employment lawyer, litigator, and healthcare attorney, and they appreciate her ability to generate pragmatic but creative solutions to problems.
+Her clients include hospital systems, healthcare companies, tech start-ups, physicians and other healthcare providers, financial institutions, and insurance companies.

 B.A., summa cum laude, New York University